At Harrington Hill Primary we choose to deliver Personal, Social, Health Education primarily through use of the Jigsaw programme.

 ‘Say No To Hate’ Workshop

-On Monday 11th February, our Year 6 pupils took part in a ‘Say No To Hate’ workshop.
-The workshop was split into three sessions.
+Year 6 pupils take part in a ‘Say No To Hate’ workshop.
+The workshop is split into three sessions.

-The first session explored prejudices and stereotypes and provided an introduction to hate speech and hate crime.
+The first session explores prejudices and stereotypes and provides an introduction to hate speech and hate crime.

-The children then went on in the second workshop to explore the differences between free speech and hate speech, the consequences of hate and what is acceptable and unacceptable behaviour online and offline.
+In the second workshop the children explore the differences between free speech and hate speech, the consequences of hate and what is acceptable and unacceptable behaviour online and offline.

-The final session was a creative opportunity for pupils to design their own t-shirt focused on key messages from the sessions and ideas for countering hate.
+The final session is a creative opportunity for pupils to design their own t-shirt focused on key messages from the sessions and ideas for countering hate.

-The workshops generated lots of interesting discussion and challenged our Year 6’s to think through some difficult issues.
+The workshops generates lots of interesting discussion and challenges our Year 6 pupils to think through some difficult issues.